Mammad900/Gui900-visual-editor/README.md

 | Edge              | &nbsp;:grey_question: Not tested |
 | Safari            | &nbsp;:grey_question: Not tested |
 | Opera             | &nbsp;:grey_question: Not tested |

+## Currently not implemented

+These important features are still not implemented:

+- Save and open
+- Code editor
+- Project settings
+- Generate code
+- Preview for check-boxes and radio-buttons